usnistgov/REFPROP-docs/doc/DLL/legacy.rst

 ..
-This file was auto-generated on 10 Aug 2018 12:30:38.
+This file was auto-generated on 13 May 2020 18:40:44.
 DO NOT(!!!!) modify this file directly.
 Modify the generator script in the scripts folder.

 **********
 Legacy API